Yanita Yancheva Goes Nude Under Revealing Dress With Plunging Neckline & Waist-High Slits

 Blond beauty Yanita Yancheva has a fabulous body and she knows just how to show it off.
 Her latest Instagram update saw her looking drop-dead gorgeous in a chic and sexy dress that featured a plunging neckline and waist-high slits.

-Yanita’s dress was made from a gauzy white fabric.
-It appeared to be made of long section of fabric that were wrapped around her body.
+Yanita's dress was made from a gauzy white fabric.
+It appeared to be made of a long section of fabric wrapped around her body.
 One piece went around her neck with the ends hanging over her breasts and the front of her body.
-Another piece wrapped around her waist leaving part of her hips and thighs exposed, revealing that she was nuder under the getup.
+Another piece wrapped around her waist, leaving part of her hips and thighs exposed a revealing that she was nuder under the getup.
 She wore it cinched with a belt made a similar material in a light taupe color.
 The model also sported a matching headband on her forehead.

 The popular influencer wore her long locks down in waves, and she sported a pale polish on her nails.